-1. The grade for the clinical course consists of two components: (1) Written work which is given a numerical grade and (2) Clinical performance which is graded as S (satisfactory) or U (unsatisfactory).
-A student must achieve a minimum average of 75% or greater on written work and an ¡§S¡¨ on clinical performance to pass the course.
+1. The grade for the clinical course consists of written work/computer assignments which are given a numerical grade.
+A student must achieve a minimum average of 74.5% or greater on written work to pass the course.
 Students must complete all clinical assignments to be successful in the course.

 2. The grade for RNSG 2361 clinical course is derived from averaging the following grades: